When to visit the vet?

 The most important facts at a glance

 In summary, anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
-It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. in dogs is an acutely life-threatening condition that requires immediate veterinary intervention.
+It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. in dogs is an acutely life-threatening condition that requires immediate veterinary medical intervention.
 The pathophysiological mechanisms are based on IgE-mediated mast cell activation and the release of potent mediators.
-The clinical presentation is variable, and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. primarily requires adrenaline, fluid substitution, and anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
+The clinical picture is variable, the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. requires primarily epinephrineEpinephrine, also known as epinephrine, is a hormone and neurotransmitter released by the body in stressful situations.
+It increases heart rate, blood pressure, and blood sugar levels, preparing the body for a "fight-or-flight" response., fluid substitution, and anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
 They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain..
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and owner education are central components in the long-term management of dogs at risk of anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and education of owners are central components in the long-term management of dogs at risk of anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
 It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention..

 Causes